Purii/react-native-adbannerview/README.md

 # react-native-adbannerview
 This bridge provides ADBannerview for your React Native app.
 Feel free to contribute, if you find something wrong.
-So far the component has not been tested in production -- so please, be kind :-)
+So far the component is not used in production -- so please, be kind :-)

 ## Installation
 1. `npm install react-native-adbannerview --save`